Private Equity Explained: What It Is, Different Strategies, and How These Investors Make Money

-A fund of funds or multi-manager investment fund is a private equity fund that invests in other funds, including hedge funds or mutual funds.
+A fund of funds or multi-manager investment fund is a PE fund that invests in other funds, including hedge funds or mutual funds.
 Individuals can invest in a fund of funds to invest in several assets with lower capital requirements.
 A fund of funds is seen as a lower risk because there are lots of different investments that balance one another out during peaks and troughs in the markets.

 Private equity real estate involves investing in professionally managed pooled private and public investments in real estate markets through an investment fund.
 It allows high-net-worth individuals and institutions to invest in equity and debt holdings related to real estate assets using an active management strategy that takes a diversified approach to property ownership.
 Private equity real estate investments are commonly pooled and can be structured as limited partnerships, limited liability companies, or other legal structures.